RULES OF THE SOCIETY

 Eligibility to be a Director

 10.19 A person shall only be eligible to be a Director if they are a Member of the Society and fulfill the following criteria:

-(a) hold and have held at least £1 share capital in the Society or a Society which has transferred engagements to the Society for at least two years;
+(a) hold and have held at least £1 share capital in the Society or a Society which has transferred engagements to the Society for at least 2 years;

 (b) have not been dismissed (save for redundancy) from the employment of the Society or a Society which has transferred its engagements to the Society;